 Linen Storage and Care

 Linen should be stored in a cupboard that allows for air circulation, as linen is subject to mildew.
 It should be stored away from direct heat.
 Do not put damp linen in a plastic bag, as it will trap moisture.
 Do not store linen in a cedar chest, as the cedar oil vapor will damage the linen.
-Linen is subject to damage from moths and insects.
+Proper linen storage is important to avoid damage from moths and insects.
 If your linens have small holes in them, insect damage is the likely culprit.
 Linen should be stored with a lavender sachet, as lavender is a natural moth and insect repellent.

 Stains should be treated immediately for the best result.